 I have U.S. Dollar Account, will this be reported?

 The currency of the account does not determine whether the information is reported.
 FATCA requires information to be reported on accounts held by U.S. Persons who meet one of more of the criteria identified in Question 2 and with balances above the reporting threshold regardless of account currency.

-I qualify as a U.S. Person how will FATCA apply to me?
+I qualify as a U.S. Person how does FATCA apply to me?

-If you qualify as a U.S. Person based on the information outlined in question #2, you may be required to submit further information to your Financial Institution.
+If you qualify as a U.S. Person based on the information outlined in question #2, you may be required to submit further information to us.
 Customers are also advised to seek further advice from a tax professional.